cbg-ethz/QuasiRecomb/HOWTO.md

 ##Viral population inference
 ##### Coverage
-The coverage is critical for inference and a MINIMAL coverage of 100x is needed to distinguish between sequencing errors and SNPs.
+The coverage is critical for inference and a MINIMAL coverage of 1,000x is needed to distinguish between sequencing errors and SNPs.
-For model-selection the minimal coverage is 1000x and to find reliable low-frequency variants, a coverage of >10,000 is needed.
+To find reliable low-frequency variants, a coverage of >10,000x is needed.

-QuasiRecomb is capable of providing regions with a minimum coverage of 100x, 500x, 1000x and 10000x.
+QuasiRecomb is capable of providing regions with a minimum coverage of 1,000x and 10,000x.
 ```
 java -jar QuasiRecomb.jar -i reads.sam -coverage

 [...]
 00:00:00:563 Compute coverage
 00:00:00:566 To create a coverage plot, please execute: R CMD BATCH support/coverage.R
-00:00:00:566 A coverage >100x is in region 6928-7200
-00:00:00:567 A coverage >500x is in region 6928-7172
-00:00:00:567 A coverage >1000x is in region 6929-7047
+00:00:00:567 A coverage >1000x is in region 2929-7047
 00:00:00:567 There is no region with a sufficient coverage of >10000x
 ```

 One of these regions should be used:
 ```
-java -jar QuasiRecomb.jar -i reads.sam -r 6929-7047
+java -jar QuasiRecomb.jar -i reads.sam -r 2929-7047
 ```

 ##### Model-selection
 Usually model-selection is done automatically in the range of 1-5 generators, but in benchmark situations or if the underlying population is too diverse, model-selection for a larger range of generators can be activated with:
 ```
-java -jar QuasiRecomb.jar -i reads.sam -r 6929-7047 -K 1:10
+java -jar QuasiRecomb.jar -i reads.sam -r 2929-7047 -K 1:10
 ```

 ##### Global reconstruction